-Prevent Falls with 5 Warning Signs of Mobility Issues in Seniors
+Prevent Falls with 5 Warning Signs for Mobility Issues in Seniors

-Mobility is essential for senior independence.
+Mobility is essential for aging independence.
 But many people don’t find out about their older adult’s developing mobility problems until they get seriously injured in a fall.
-To help you take action and improve the situation before an injury happens, Vive Health shares 5 key warning signs of mobility issues.
+To help you take action and improve the situation before an injury happens, Vive Health shares five key warning signs of mobility issues.

 When an older adult takes a fall and breaks a hip or develops a health condition like Parkinson’s disease, it’s clear that they’ll be dealing with mobility issues – even if they’re temporary.

 But it’s not just disease or injury that leads to difficulty standing and walking.
-The natural effects of aging like muscle loss, balance issues, and joint stiffness all contribute to loss of mobility.
+The natural effects of aging, such as muscle loss, balance issues, and joint stiffness, contribute to reduced mobility.

-This helps them stay as mobile and independent for as long as possible.
+This helps aging adults stay as mobile and independent as possible.

 Even if your older adult seems to have bones of steel and never seriously hurts themselves when they fall, they could still be having mobility problems that need to be addressed before they get worse.

-Even as few as two falls in a year could indicate that something other than uneven walkways or cluttered environments is a problem.
+Even as few as two falls in a year could indicate that something beyond uneven walkways or cluttered environments is the problem.

-People fall when they trip and stumble on something, but also when their feet are slow to keep up (and drag on the floor) or when they get off-balance and can’t correct their body position in time.
+People fall when they trip and stumble on something, when their feet are slow to keep up (and drag on the floor), or when they get off-balance and can’t correct their body position in time.

 Frequent falls increase the risk for injury, hospitalization, and life-threatening complications.